piecioshka/move-master/README.md

 In settings:

  - `object` - HTMLElement which will be moved
- - `parent` - HTMLElement of parent element, which will be calculate position
+ - `parent` - HTMLElement of parent element, which will be calculate position.
+Default `document.body`.
- - `reference` - HTMLElement of another element near moved object.
+ - `hook` - HTMLElement of another element near moved object.
+Default `null`.

 ## Restrictions